 What phones can you use?

 Thanks to its Verizon affiliation, Visible has an impressive list of the latest and greatest phones on the market.
-You can’t choose from all of Big Red’s devices, but the latest Galaxy S20 family is an option as well as the powerful Google Pixel 4.
-Visible offers Apple’s iPhone 11 family and the new SE too, but the real value is in budget-friendly devices.
+You can’t choose from all of Big Red’s devices, but the latest Galaxy S21 family is an option as well as the powerful Google Pixel 5.
+Visible offers Apple’s iPhone 12 family and the SE too, but the real value is in budget-friendly devices.
 To make adding a phone even easier, Visible finally supports eSIM activations.
 Right now, the feature is limited to Apple’s iPhones, but Android support should be right around the corner.

 See also: The best phone deals

 Band support is a key component of bringing a device, no matter whether you have a GSM or CDMA phone.
 Visible relies on the same bands as Verizon, so Big Red will have to approve any device you plan to bring over.
 Check the table below for details:

 Frequently asked questions

 Q: Who owns Visible?

-A: Visible is wholly owned and ran by Verizon Wireless.
+A: Visible is wholly owned and run by Verizon Wireless.